Abdul-Sen/DBS301-Database-Course-Repo/README.md

 # This Repository Strucutre

-'w' stands for each week.
-Each week has a lecture and a lab.
+`w` stands for each week.
+Each week has a lecture and a `lab`.
 All labs have been done and can be accessed through their respective weeks